A Gentleman is a Man Who Knows How to Play the Accordion—and Doesn’t (Excerpt)

 Gallons of pre-chewed food, bubbling like cascades of molten lava, gushed down the side of my car, across to the drive-thru window (which the cashier, in reflex, slammed shut), and splattered onto the pavement below.
 It was X marks the spot.
 Seven fast food potlucks one too many, followed by an unwanted sidewalk pizza delivery, with extra bile and spew.

-Yes, unbelievably, from the bowels of my digestive sewer, and in front of the girl of my dreams, I had expelled a McYechy®, the flagship product of my gastric secretions, in foamy and foul technicolor.
+Yes, unbelievably, from the bowels of my digestive sewer, and in front of the girl of my dreams, I had expelled a McYuckaroo®, the flagship product of my gastric secretions, in foamy and foul technicolor.

 The girl of my dreams, however, now flashing the clichéd pallor of green around the gills, teetered as if desperate to regain her sea legs, before thrusting her window open just far enough to toss a fistful of napkins toward my car.
 I liked to think this was her Cato falls on his sword moment—a willingness to endure hardship for a greater cause, despite my reverse peristalsis of what now resembled partially chewed Mexican chowder, extra chunky style..